norbjd/k8s-pod-cpu-booster/README.md

 ## How does it work?

 It is deployed as a controller on every node (with a `DaemonSet`).
-It listens for every pod update; if a pod has `norbjd/k8s-pod-cpu-booster-enabled: "true"` label: it boosts the CPU at pod startup, and reset the CPU limit when the pod is ready.
+It listens for every pod update; if a pod has `norbjd.github.io/k8s-pod-cpu-booster-enabled: "true"` label: it boosts the CPU at pod startup, and reset the CPU limit when the pod is ready.

+The CPU boost can be configured with `norbjd.github.io/k8s-pod-cpu-booster-multiplier` annotation:

+- if specified, it will increase the CPU limit by `x`, where `x` is the value of the annotation (must be an unsigned integer)
+- if unspecified or invalid, it will increase the CPU limit by the default value (`10`)

 The controller messes with cgroups file `cpu.max` to give that boost (or reset the limit).